 2 benefits and 1 drawback of CTC

 Understanding what your customer requires from and values about your product or service builds customer loyalty.
-Let’s explore some benefits and drawbacks of utilising CTC requirements.
+Let’s explore some benefits and drawbacks of utilizing CTC requirements.

 1. Gives you a tangible connection to your customer